 Dr. Ofosuwa Abiola was born and raised in New York City.
-She currently serves as Chair of the Department of Theatre Arts at Howard University.
-She is an Associate Professor and received her Ph.D. in African History from Howard University, with a focus on Mandinka Dance history.
-Her research interests include the history of Mandinka dance systems; the history of African Diaspora dance; screendance; and digital humanities.
+She currently serves as Associate Dean of Research and Creative Endeavors in the Chadwick A. Boseman College of Fine Arts at Howard University.
+Dr. Abiola is an Associate Professor and received her Ph.D. in African History from Howard University, with a focus on Mandinka Dance history.
+Her research interests include the history of Mandinka and Senegambian dance systems; the history of African Diaspora dance; and digital humanities.
 Professor Abiola's scholarship is driven by a commitment to underscore, document, and thereby preserve under-researched narratives in the history of Africana -- African and African Diaspora -- dance and performance.
 Through digital humanities platforms, Dr. Abiola's research also focuses on the historical representations of Africana performative phenomena, particularly the performance of ritual, and other non-theatrical depictions of performance in Africana life.

-Dr. Abiola has written the book, History Dances: Chronicling the History of Traditional Mandinka Dance, (Routledge, 2018), and published a short-form documentary as a visual companion to it titled, History Dances: African Dance Systems as Methodologies.
-Dr. Abiola has also written an introductory textbook for undergraduate students in her Dance History courses, Historical Perspectives on Dance in Africa (Intelligentsia Press, 2019).
-She is currently working on 2 book projects, an edited work, Fire Under My Feet: History, Race & Agency in African Diaspora Dance, and a scholarly monograph, Unwitting Witnesses: Unearthing Narratives of African Dance in Pre-Colonial Logs.
+Dr. Abiola's latest publication is titled, Fire Under My Feet: History, Race & Agency in African Diaspora Dance (Routledge, 2021).
+She has also written the book, History Dances: Chronicling the History of Traditional Mandinka Dance (Routledge, 2018), and published a short-form documentary as a visual companion to it titled, History Dances: African Dance Systems as Methodologies.
+In addition to her monographs, Dr. Abiola has also written an introductory textbook for undergraduate students in her Dance History courses, Historical Perspectives on Dance in Africa (Intelligentsia Press, 2019).
+Her current book project, Unwitting Witnesses: Unearthing Narratives of African Dance in Pre-Colonial Logs, is a work in progress.
 Dr. Abiola presented her research in and directed other short-form documentaries as well.
 For example, Dr. Abiola's documentary, Grave Revelations, exposes viewers to the myriad instances of Africanisms in the performance of 19th century African American funerary rituals in a recently discovered burial ground in Washington, DC.
 She also founded and published the peer-reviewed digital journal, Evoke: A Historical, Theoretical, and Cultural Analysis of Africana Dance and Theatre, to provide a venue for scholarship on African, and African Diaspora dance, theatre, and film.
 Evoke has a global readership and attracted nearly one thousand readers within the first year of publication.

-Dr. Abiola received numerous grants, awards and fellowships including: the National Endowment for the Humanities grant (NEH), Council of American Overseas Research Centers Fellowship (CAORC), Department of Education grant, US Department of State grant, The Mary Ellen Multi-Country Research Grant, Howard University’s Outstanding Assistant Professor Award, an Outstanding Student Advisement Award (Howard University), Howard University Research Grant, and the George H. Bennett Fellowship, among others.
-Grants from NEH included a $99,948 grant to establish an Africana Theatre and Dance Collection in Howard University's historic Founder's Library (For more information click the "NEH" tab in the top banner of this page).
+Dr. Abiola received numerous grants, awards and fellowships including: the National Endowment for the Humanities (NEH, received fellowships and grants), Council of American Overseas Research Centers Fellowship (CAORC), Department of Education grant, US Department of State grant, The Mary Ellen Multi-Country Research Grant, (awarded for top-ranked proposal) Howard University’s Outstanding Assistant Professor Award, an Outstanding Student Advisement Award (Howard University), Howard University Research Grant, and the George H. Bennett Fellowship, among others.
+Grants from NEH included a $99,948 grant to establish an Africana Theatre and Dance Collection in Howard University's historic Founder's Library.
 Her artistic awards include: Virginia Foundation for the Humanities (VFH) Master Folk Artist Award, SeVAA Excellence in the Arts Award, VMEA Outstanding Contribution to Music Award, among others.
 During her summer tenure as Archivist for the Wolf Trap National Park for the Performing Arts, Dr. Abiola established their first archival system.